3.6. Include packages in build

 CMake shortcuts for installing many packages:

-Instead of specifying all the CMake options via the command-line, CMake allows initializing the variable cache using script files.
-These are regular CMake files which can manipulate and set variables, and can also contain control flow constructs.
+Instead of specifying all the CMake options via the command-line, CMake allows initializing its settings cache using script files.
+These are regular CMake files which can manipulate and set CMake variables (which represent selected options), and can also contain control flow constructs for more complex operations.

 LAMMPS includes several of these files to define configuration “presets”, similar to the options that exist for the Make based system.
 Using these files you can enable/disable portions of the available packages in LAMMPS.
 If you need a custom preset you can take one of them as a starting point and customize it to your needs.

-Running cmake this way manipulates the variable cache in your current build directory.
+Running cmake this way manipulates the CMake settings cache in your current build directory.
 You can combine multiple presets and options in a single cmake run, or change settings incrementally by running cmake with new flags.

 # build LAMMPS with most commonly used packages, but then remove # those requiring additional library or tools, but still enable # GPU package and configure it for using CUDA.
 You can run. mkdir build cd build cmake -C ../cmake/presets/most.cmake -C ../cmake/presets/nolib.cmake -D PKG_GPU=on -D GPU_API=cuda ../cmake # to add another package, say BODY to the previous configuration you can run: cmake -D PKG_BODY=on . # to reset the package selection from above to the default of no packages # but leaving all other settings untouched.
 You can run: cmake -C ../cmake/presets/no_all.cmake .